opsfolio/docs.opsfolio.com/src/content/docs/opsfolio/faq/faqs.md

 <summary class="faq"><h6>Where can I find more information about Opsfolio?</h6></summary>

-<p>For more detailed information about Opsfolio, please visit their official website at [opsfolio.com](https://www.opsfolio.com/).
+<p>For more detailed information about Opsfolio, please visit their official website at <a href="https://www.opsfolio.com/">opsfolio.com</a>.
 There you can explore features, solutions offered, customer testimonials, and how Opsfolio can benefit your organization.</p>

 </details>